pantheon-systems/decoupled-drupal-tools/modules/pantheon_decoupled/README.md

 ## pantheon_decoupled_example

-Limited content used to demonstrate example content integrations.
+`pantheon_decoupled` also have a sub-module named `pantheon_decoupled_example` .This module limited content used to demonstrate example content integrations.
+Enabling this module will also enable media and media_library modules.
+Which also adds media fields(articles only) & enables pathauto for articles and page content type.